Chart Color Schemes

 Residential development activity is lower than average in Wambo according to AreaSearch's national comparison of local real estate markets

-Wambo has seen approximately 27 new homes approved each year over the past five financial years, totalling 136 homes.
+Wambo has seen approximately 27 new homes approved annually over the past five financial years, totalling 136 homes.
 As of FY-26, 14 approvals have been recorded.
-On average, 2.5 people move to the area per new home constructed annually between FY-21 and FY-25, indicating solid demand supporting property values.
+On average, 2.5 people moved to the area per new home constructed between FY-21 and FY-25, indicating solid demand that supports property values.
 New homes are being built at an average expected construction cost value of $306,000, which is below regional norms, reflecting more affordable housing options for purchasers.

-In this financial year, $10.4 million in commercial development approvals have been recorded, indicating steady commercial investment activity.
-Compared to the Rest of Qld, Wambo has around two-thirds the rate of new dwelling approvals per person and places among the 20th percentile nationally, suggesting limited housing choices for buyers and supporting demand for existing properties.
+In FY-26, $10.4 million in commercial development approvals have been recorded, indicating steady commercial investment activity.
+Compared to the Rest of Qld, Wambo has around two-thirds the rate of new dwelling approvals per person and places among the 20th percentile nationally, suggesting more limited housing choices for buyers and supporting demand for existing properties.
 This activity is also below the national average, indicating the area's established nature and potential planning limitations.
-All new construction between FY-21 and FY-25 has been comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+All new construction between FY-21 and FY-25 has been detached houses, preserving the area's low density nature and attracting space-seeking buyers.

-The estimated population per dwelling approval in Wambo is 784 people, reflecting its quiet development environment.
+The estimated population per dwelling approval is 784 people, reflecting its quiet, low activity development environment.
 Population forecasts indicate Wambo will gain 215 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development